mozilla/Overscripted-Data-Analysis-Challenge/data_prep/Overview And Notes.md

 This was created using a shallow-crawl on 4 different machines seeded by Alexa's top 10,000 site list.
 What this essentially means is that each of the 10,000 websites served as seeds and the list of pages linked by these seeds (depth=1) were collected.
 Taking an intersection of these lists resulted in total 981K unique URLs.
 This formed the main seed list for OpenWPM crawl.
 - Javascript calls data
 Modified version of OpenWPM was used to record JS calls in all 981K URLs.
 Essentially for each of the 981K pages, 10 second window was chosen to record any javascript activity.

+### Research overview
+Once we have the data described above we can look into various patterns and derive insights.
+This section will talk about already explored threads and potential directions of research